Driven to Write ponders lost hopes with Jaguar’s 2003 R-D6 concept.

 Most concept cars are created to invite a dialogue with the customer about the future, or at the very least, nudge them towards one the manufacturer has already committed to.
-However, in the case of the concept cars prepared under the design leadership of Ian Callum, it was a bit more like forensic research.
-With Jaguar’s styling atrophied under the weight of over two decades of introspection, it was a case of asking; ‘what would Sir William Lyons have done?’
+However, in the case of the concepts prepared under the design leadership of Ian Callum, it was a little more akin to forensic research.
+With Jaguar’s styling atrophied under the weight of over two decades of introspection, it became a case of asking: ‘what would Sir William Lyons have done?’

-‘The Sir William test’ is habitually applied by marque enthusiasts whenever a new Jaguar production car or concept arrives on the scene but when Jaguar’s Advanced Design studio debuted the R-D6 at the Frankfurt motor show in 2003, it was one the design passed with ease.
-An evolution of the 2001 R-Coupe, the Matthew Beaven-styled R-D6 was a dramatic departure from the luxury coupé norm and an entirely fresh concept for a latter-day Jaguar.
+‘The Sir William test’ is applied by marque aficionados whenever a new Jaguar production car or concept arrives on the scene but when Jaguar’s Advanced Design studio debuted the R-D6 at the Frankfurt motor show in 2003, it was one the design passed with aplomb.
+An evolution of themes embodied in the 2001 R-Coupe, the Matthew Beaven-styled R-D6 was a dramatic departure from the luxury coupé norm and an entirely fresh concept for a latter-day Jaguar.

-A four-seater coupé combining (relatively) compact dimensions, short overhangs and the sort of poised and planted stance that had been missing from Jaguars for decades.
-The voluptuous shoulders and cropped tail suggested the E-type without being shameless about it, even if the ‘coffin-lid’ hatch was a straight lift from the fabled Sixties icon.
+A four-seat coupé combining (relatively) compact dimensions, short overhangs and the sort of poised and planted stance that had been missing from Jaguar designs for decades.
+The voluptuous shoulders and cropped tail suggested the E-type without being obvious about it, even if the so-called ‘coffin-lid’ hatch was a straight lift from the fabled Sixties icon.

-Since taking control of the Jaguar name from the Ford Motor Company, their current JLR masters (F-Type apart), have elected to concentrate on the core range.
-This is an expedient course of action given Jaguar’s current volumes and profitability, but it’s worth pointing out that the Jaguar’s enthusiasts revere were anything but mainstream.
+Since taking control of the name from the Ford Motor Company, Jaguar’s current JLR masters (F-Type apart), have elected to concentrate upon the core range.
+This is an expedient course of action given Jaguar’s current volumes and profitability, but it’s worth pointing out that the cars from Jaguar’s back catalogue that enthusiasts revere were anything but mainstream.

-What the marque lacks is a model that can really ignite people’s passion again.
-To do this they need to take risks, but there appears to be little appetite at JLR for that.
+What the marque lacks is a model that can really ignite people’s passion.
+To do this there is a necessity to take risks, but there appears to be little appetite at JLR for that.
 Perhaps R-D6’s moment has passed anyway.
 When you see the likes of Audi, on the back of a positive reception for the TT Sportback at the recent Paris show admit they’ll probably realise it as a crossover, you know where the market is heading.

-It’s likely then that the closest we’ll get to seeing a production R-D6 is Jaguar’s forthcoming crossover, and even then, any resemblance is likely to be tenuous at best.
-Yes, it’s a terrible pity, but it recognises how much the market has shifted in the eleven years since R-D6 emerged.
+It’s likely then that this is the closest we’ll get to seeing a production R-D6.
+Yes, it’s a terrible pity, but it recognises how much the market has shifted in the eleven years since the concept first emerged.

 But returning for a moment to the subject of Sir William, for him, art always came a close second to business.
 Therefore, had he believed the model he needed was a crossover, he’d have moved heaven and earth to make one.
-That’s worth remembering when Jaguar launches its version of the breed in about eighteen month’s time.
+That’s worth remembering when Jaguar launches its own version of the breed.

 Meanwhile, those of a more romantic bent will continue to stare longingly at R-D6 while pondering vain hopes – and perhaps shed the occasional tear.